-For me, that exposed the fundamental rules for footwork in fencing: anything goes, as long as you respect the structure of your body and move in a way that lets you do what you need to do in a sabre bout.
-Traditional footwork worked despite being biomechanically inefficient because it was designed so that you can bring your blade to bear at the moment and distance of your choosing.
-Won’s footwork worked because it was biomechanically efficient, so he could move faster at the cost of control.
+For me, that exposed the fundamental rules for footwork in fencing: anything goes, as long as you respect the structure of your body, and move in a way that lets you do what you must do in a bout.
+Traditional footwork worked despite being biomechanically inefficient because it allowed you to bring your blade to bear at the moment and distance of your choosing.
+Won’s footwork worked because it was biomechanically efficient, so he could move faster but with less control.

 In theory, you could use the sabre to even the odds: your opponents might be taller and stronger and faster, but you could always win with superior bladework.
 In practice, the taller, stronger, and faster fencer always had the option to attack first — and thus they would usually win, because sabres are much more effective for attacking than defending.

 This turned the game into a literal race.
 Faster fencers get to attack first.
 The best way to defend against attacks is to move fast, by making the attack miss, or by hitting the opponent with a counter-attack before the attack starts, rather than to try and block the attack with a parry.
 This in turn forces fencers to move even faster when they attack.